 At 10’ 6” long and 32” wide, this board is in the midrange of sizes available.
 It accommodates a wide range of rider sizes and weights due to its 6” thick design.
 The anti-slip surface and triple bottom fins very likely contribute to its popularity and top ranking on Amazon.

 Murtisol has jumped to the top of Amazon’s popular inexpensive paddle board list due to the wide variety of available color schemes along with the complete nature of the kit included in the price.
 Rated for up to 280 pounds, this board should work for almost any single rider.

 While the above color scheme is my favorite of the options, it also comes in green, black/white and pale blue/white patterns.
 It is priced slightly higher than our stated top end of $350 for cheap paddle boards, but when you factor in the carrying case, extra fin, paddle, pump, and leash, it’s hard to beat.

 Add in the 6.5” thickness for durability and the non-slip surface for better grip, and this is one great board for the price.
 Rated for a maximum weight of 280 lbs, it’s perfect for average to above average single riders or an adult and child combo.
 Or taking your dog out for a ride.
 Beginners will not be disappointed.

 At 10’ length (no options) and 30” width, it is somewhat small compared to other boards on this list.
 If you are a taller person or plan on carrying two adults frequently, you may want to look at the Radar Cadence Blem listing below.
 But for the average single rider or slightly smaller couples, this is a good bargain for the money.

-This 10’ x 30” board is available in 5 different color schemes to suit anyone’s tastes.
+This 10’ x 30” board is available in numerous color schemes to suit anyone’s tastes.
 It is sold as a full kit with everything needed to transport, inflate, ride and then pack away at the end of the day.
 Built with 2 smaller outer fins, it ships with a larger removable center fin for more stability when inserted and maneuverability when removed.